Beth Cavener Stichter

 Beth Cavener, also known as Beth Cavener Stichter, is an American artist based out of Montana.
 A classically trained sculptor, her process involves building complex metal armatures to support massive amounts of clay.
 Cavener is best known for her fantastical animal figures, which embody the complexity of human emotion and behavior.

 Cavener addresses controversial subject matter head on and in direct opposition to the reputation of her chosen medium, clay.
 The artist focuses her sculpture on human psychology, stripped of context and rationalization, and articulated through animal forms.
 As she states, "on the surface, these figures are simply feral animals suspended in a moment of tension.
 Beneath the surface, they embody the consequences of human fear, apathy, aggression, and misunderstanding".
 Her process is very physical, involving thousands of pounds clay sculpted using her whole body.
 Her work has earned many awards, and is exhibited in private galleries and public museums throughout the United States.

 Biography

 Cavener was born in 1972 in Pasadena, California.
 Her father is a molecular biologist and inspired Cavener to study science up until college.
 She would work in his lab in the summers and says that she aspired to a career as an academic scientist.
 Her mother, Nancy Jacobsohn, a sculptor and an art teacher, taught Cavener how to work with clay starting at an early age and also did some painting.

+During her childhood, Cavener and her mother supported two horses, one of which was saved when Cavener was only 6.
 Cavener went on to pursue her studies in physics and astronomy at Haverford College in Pennsylvania.
 In her 3rd year, she traveled to Florence, Italy, where she attended the Cecil Academy of Art.
-Upon returning, Cavener suspended her studies in astrophysics in order to focus on incorporating her diverse interests with a major Fine Art.
+Upon returning, Cavener suspended her studies in astrophysics in order to focus on perusing Fine Art.
 She received her BA in Sculpture in 1995.